0xhexdec/S3DtoFusion/README.md

 Firstly, download the latest [release](https://github.com/0xhexdec/S3DtoFusion/releases) of the Add-In.

-Unzip the the dowloaded file and rename the folder `S3DToFusion-x.y.z` to `S3DToFusion`, simply remove the version number.
+Unzip the dowloaded file and rename the folder `S3DToFusion-x.y.z` to `S3DToFusion`, simply remove the version number.

 Navigate to your Fusion 360 AddIns folder, (typically found here on Windows `%appdata%\Autodesk\Autodesk Fusion 360\API\AddIns`) and copy the `S3DToFusion` folder into the AddIns folder.